antimof/UxPlay/README.md

    or earlier, the plugin is called `nvdec`, and must be [built by the user](https://github.com/FDH2/UxPlay/wiki/NVIDIA-nvdec-and-nvenc-plugins).

-*  **Video4Linux2 support for the Raspberry Pi Broadcom 2835 GPU**
+*  **Video4Linux2 support for the Raspberry Pi Broadcom 2835 GPU (Pi 4B and older)**

     Raspberry Pi (RPi) computers (tested on Pi 4 Model B) can now run UxPlay using software video decoding, but hardware-accelerated decoding by firmware in the Pi's GPU is prefered.
 UxPlay accesses this using the GStreamer-1.22 Video4Linux2 (v4l2) plugin;
-    the plugin from older GStreamer needs a patch to backport fixes from v1.22 (already applied in Raspberry Pi OS (Bullseye), and available for 1.18.4 and later in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)).
+    the plugin from older GStreamer < 1.22 needs a backport patch (already partially applied in Raspberry Pi OS (Bullseye), available for 1.18.4 and later in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)).
 Also
     requires the out-of-mainline Linux kernel module  bcm2835-codec  maintained by Raspberry Pi, so far only included in Raspberry Pi OS, and two other  distributions (Ubuntu, Manjaro) available with Raspberry Pi Imager.  _Note: The latest  Raspberry Pi model 5 does not provide hardware-accelerated (GPU) H264 decoding as its CPU is powerful enough for satisfactory software decoding._

 ### Note to packagers: